KobyashiMaru/OR_Shortest_Path/README.md

 5. The video is kind of bulr because of using 360*270pix picture making animation.

-6. It's possible that bot is placed in any position on the map, we just set top left as initial point.
+6. It's possible that bot is placed in any position on the map, we just set top left as initial point for demonstration.